venturedinternational/whitepaper/README.md

 **Ventured** is the next generation of work.
 It allows people to work on things they find most interesting, and be rewarded for it.
 Individuals are no longer bound by companies, or location.
 Ventured is an ambitious platform by any standard, but also has the potential to benefit all workers on a global scale.
 We hope to empower individuals in a way that allows for increased productivity and life fulfillment.
 We want you, the potential investor, to help us bring this platform to life.
 Subscribe to our newsletter at https://www.ventured.one/ and participate in our initial coin offering on August 15th.
 Using the funds raised, we will be able to fund development of Ventured and fix the current broken system of work and labour.

+## Appendices
+### Ethereum Overview
+Ethereum is an open-source, public, blockchain-based distributed computing platform featuring “smart contract” (scripting) functionality, which facilitates online contractual agreements.
+It was created by Vitalik Buterin, an early Bitcoin adopter, with contributions from several other developers.
+Ethereum employs smart contracts to execute arbitrary code on a collection of nodes that make up the Ethereum network.
+The token that powers the Ethereum network is called “ether”, which in turn supports the entire platform.
+Smart contract programs (“Ðapps,” short for “decentralized applications”) require gas (some amount of ether) to run.
+The gas is paid to the miner whose computer runs the contract.
+A distributed application has several benefits over the traditional method of software development.
+Distributed applications on the Ethereum Blockchain allow software to have no single point of failure, be open source, and require no central broker that controls user content or product data.

 References
 1. World Economic Forum.
 The Future Of Jobs.
 World Economic Forum; 2017:6,20.
 Available at: http://www3.weforum.org/docs/WEF_Future_of_Jobs.pdf.
 Accessed July 13, 2017.